 3 cups white wine vinegar

 *1 red pepper in original recipe but we haven’t included it here

-How have we not posted a recipe for zucchini pickles until now?!
 Surely we are all well and truly smothered in curcubits, whether they be in our veggie boxes, in our gardens or left hopefully on our doorstep.
-Recently we were forwarded this old CWA zucchini pickle recipe, which made us realise we didn’t have one posted in this collection!
-Zucchini pickles (and of course, these are also great with little squash too) are so tasty in your ploughman’s lunch or office sandwich, and it’s simple to make a couple of jars at a time to deal with a steady, continuous zucchini supply.
+Recently we were forwarded this old Country Women’s Association zucchini pickle recipe, which made us realise we didn’t have one posted in this collection!
+Zucchini pickles are so tasty in your ploughman’s lunch or simple sandwich, and it’s easy to make a couple of jars at a time to deal with a steady, continuous zucchini supply.

 This CWA recipe is attributed to the Mortlake branch, originally submitted by Jean Edwards.
-A well worn, tried and tested recipe if ever there was one!
+A deliciously tried and tested recipe if ever there was one!